AlexanderMarriott/milestone-project-1/readme/README.md

 - #05445e

 I also decided on the use of carousels and cards.
 Both of these elements allow you to display a lot of information in an easy to read, focused and interactive format.
-This allows users to browse each element at leasure taking away the daunting task of reading block text and giving them time to digest any information they read.
+This allows users to browse each element at leisure taking away the daunting task of reading block text and giving them time to digest any information they read.

 the company opted not to link any of their social media to their website at this point whilst their pages are under revision.

 ### WireFrames

-The propsed layouts were shown to the team at NFC before commencing with development. they were happy with what was shown and so i commenced working on the project.
+The proposed layouts were shown to the team at NFC before commencing with development. they were happy with what was shown and so i commenced working on the project.

-During development certain elements seemed busy or like they could be presented in a more accessable way.
+During development certain elements seemed busy or like they could be presented in a more accessible way.
 In these Scenarios revised Layouts were designed and sent over to the NFC team for approval.

 Please find the proposed and revised Layouts below: